Wind Turbine Technician Schools in South Carolina

 Training Routes

-Aspiring wind turbine mechanics in South Carolina may consider either of the following options for their technical training:
+Aspiring wind turbine technicians in South Carolina may consider either of the following options for their technical training:

 • Community College/Technical School - Candidates may begin their careers by earning a certificate or an associate degree from an academic training program.